-The term 'shin splints' is the name often given to exercise-induced pain in the lower leg, specifically along the front of the leg between the knee and the ankle - the area known as the shin.
+The term 'shin splints' refers to pain pain in the lower leg, specifically along the front of the leg between the knee and the ankle - the area known as the shin.
 The exact cause of shin splints is not certain but they tend to be as a result of overuse and typically occur in runners.
 Rest is the most important treatment.
 Shock-absorbent insoles in your training shoes, graduated running programmes and regularly replacing your training footwear may help in prevention.

 What are shin splints?

-Shin splints are the name often given to exercise-induced pain in the lower leg, specifically along the front of the leg between the knee and the ankle - the area known as the shin.
+Shin splints are the name often given to exercise-induced pain in the lower leg, specifically along the front of the leg between the knee and the ankle - the area known as the shin bone.

 Shin splints are really a symptom rather than a specific diagnosis because they are probably caused by a number of different problems.
 Shin splints are one of the most common problems in the lower leg in people who exercise or play sports.
 In typical shin splints, pain is felt more over the inner (medial) part of your shin.